How to Use the 'coffee' Command (with Examples)

 coffee

-: Starts the CoffeeScript REPL.
+: Engages the CoffeeScript CLI.--interactive

-Use case 5: Watch script for changes and re-run script
+Use Case 5: Watch Script for Changes and Re-run Script

 Code: